-A cataract may make light from the sun or a lamp seem too bright or glaring.
-Or you may notice when you drive at night that the oncoming headlights cause more glare than before.
-Colours may not appear as bright as they once did.
+Due to cataract, light from the sun or a lamp may seem too bright or glaring.
+While driving at night, one may notice that the incoming headlights from another vehicle, cause more glare than before.
+Different colors, may not appear as bright as they once did.

-The type of cataract you have will affect exactly which symptoms you experience and how soon they will occur.
-When a nuclear cataract first develops, it can bring about a temporary improvement in your near vision, called "second sight."
+The type of cataract one has, will give out signs and symptoms, specific to its characteristics and duration.
+When a nuclear cataract first develops, it can bring about a temporary improvement in one's near vision, called 'second sight.'

-Unfortunately, the improved vision is short-lived and will disappear as the cataract worsens.
-On the other hand, a subcapsular cataract may not produce any symptoms until it's well-developed.
-Subcapsular cataracts may cause a lot of glare and discomfort from headlights of vehicles at night.
+Unfortunately, the improved vision is short-lived and will disappear as the cataract advances and worsens.
+On the other hand, a sub-capsular cataract may not produce any symptoms until it is well developed.
+Sub-capsular cataracts experience discomfort from headlights of vehicles at night.

 What Causes Cataracts?

 The lens inside the eye works much like a camera lens, focusing light onto the retina for clear vision.
 It also adjusts the eye's focus, letting us see things clearly both up close and far away.

 The lens is mostly made of water and protein.
 The protein is arranged in a precise way that keeps the lens clear and lets light pass through it.

 But as we age, some of the protein may clump together and start to cloud a small area of the lens.
 This is a cataract, and over time, it may grow larger and cloud more of the lens, making it difficult to see properly.

 No one knows for sure why the lens of the eye changes as we age, thereby forming cataracts.Researchers, worldwide, have identified factors that may cause cataracts or are associated with cataract development.
 Besides advancing age, cataract risk factors include: